grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 Percy considered.
 "OK... she oversees the repairs, we pay her up to date, and _then_ she's fucking gone."

 "Percy," Hemi said looking directly at her, "we need her.
-You need to apologize and re-hire her.
+You need to re-hire her.
 We can not leave this depot with no engineer and no welder aboard.
 And in case you had not noticed, there is not exactly a surfeit of talented crew waiting to be hired around this depot."

 "Motherfucker."
 She kicked the battery shelving with her boot.
 "Fuck!
 You're right.
 You're always fucking right and I fucking hate it when you're fucking right.
 I'll go see if I can re-hire that little fucknut."